 Juricka, a Boston-based baritone, is an energetic vocal pedagogue and performer.
-Praised by Opera Today as an “engaging baritone,” his versatile performance career has brought him to concert, opera, and musical theater stages throughout the United States.
+Praised by Opera Today as a “malleable, engaging baritone,” his versatile performance career has brought him to concert, opera, and musical theater stages throughout the United States.
 An advocate for pedagogy behind a versatile mechanism, Juricka’s approach to performance is rooted in his cross-trained background as a singer.
-Comfortable teaching all genres, Juricka’s students range in age and skill levels.
 Aiming to create reliable and employable singers, his goal is to help students access their strengths and develop their weaknesses.
 Ultimately, this fosters sustainable technique, which allows the ability to be expressive emotionally and physically in any genre of singing.

-Juricka holds an M.M. in Vocal Pedagogy from Boston Conservatory at Berklee and a B.M. in Vocal Performance with an Opera and Musical Theatre emphasis from Capital University.
+Juricka holds an M.M. in vocal pedagogy from Boston Conservatory at Berklee and a B.M. in vocal performance with an opera and musical theater emphasis from Capital University.
 He maintains a private studio in Melrose, Massachusetts.
-Additionally, he serves on the voice faculty of the Walnut Hill School for the Arts.
+Additionally, he serves on the voice faculty of the Walnut Hill School for the Arts

 - Finalist, Classical Singer Competition-Emerging Professional Division (Chicago, Illinois, 2017)